-Resflash is a tool for building reproducible OpenBSD images for embedded and cloud platforms with easy, single-file upgrades.
+Resflash is a tool for building scriptable OpenBSD images for embedded and cloud platforms with easy, single-file upgrades.
 Resflash uses read-only and memory-backed filesystems, and because the filesystems are written to only during system upgrades, they are not subject to corruption or fsck due to power loss - and even cheap USB flash drives can last virtually forever.
-Resflash images can be written to any bootable media (flash or conventional) and make great boot drives for firewalls, NAS, or VM servers.
+Resflash images can be written to any bootable media (flash, SSD, or spinning hard drive) and make great boot drives for firewalls, NAS, or VM servers, including this web server!
 Resflash was written from scratch, with inspiration drawn from NanoBSD and flashrd.

 Resflash images contain two main data partitions, one active and one inactive.
 During the upgrade process, the inactive partition is updated, tested, and set active for the next boot.
 A /cfg partition can be used to store modifications from the mfs filesystems (/etc and /var) and are overlaid at boot time.
 Small /mbr and /efi partitions are used to maintain the BIOS and UEFI boot code, respectively.